Skip to main content

 hf = f (L/D) V^2/2g, f = 0.02.
 Reproduces textbook examples stated at a fixed friction factor.

-What Fluid Network Studio does not model, and why
+What does Fluid Network Studio not model, and why?

-• Transient / surge / water hammer.
-Fluid Network Studio is steady-state (with an extended-period, quasi-steady mode); pump-trip and valve-closure pressure transients belong in a dedicated surge package.
+• Transient / surge / water hammer, including gas transients.
+Fluid Network Studio is steady-state, with an extended-period, quasi-steady mode.
+Pump-trip and valve-closure pressure transients belong in a dedicated surge package, and gas transients (line pack) are out of scope.

 • Settling and heterogeneous slurries.
-Non-Newtonian support is for homogeneous power-law and Bingham-plastic fluids only; deposition velocities and two-phase transport are out of scope.
+Non-Newtonian support is for homogeneous power-law and Bingham-plastic fluids only.
+Deposition velocities and two-phase transport are out of scope.

 • Joule-Thomson and gas mixtures.
-The gas solver handles single-component compressible flow; multi-component mixtures and Joule-Thomson effects are not modelled.
+The gas solver handles single-component compressible flow.
+Multi-component mixtures and Joule-Thomson effects are not modelled.

 Where the steady network needs full 3-D detail at a component, the CFD-coupling export links the verified network solver to a STAR-CCM+ model - a differentiator no spreadsheet or standalone desktop package offers.

-Like any analysis tool, Fluid Network Studio supports a qualified engineer's judgement rather than replacing it; results should be reviewed before they are relied upon.
+Like any analysis tool, Fluid Network Studio supports a qualified engineer's judgement rather than replacing it.
+Results should be reviewed before they are relied upon.
 See how it works for the methods, or open the Studio and check a network you already know the answer to.